 - Be aware of high season & special events.
 An open itinerary is great for long-term travellers like us, but doing zero research about your next destination can leave you in the dark on major events that could inflate costs and reduce accommodation availability.
-Most recently this happened to us in Japan when sakura season (April) and Golden week were happening, causing accommodation options to be almost nil in every major city – a stark contrast from the vacant bliss of travelling in July there 2 years ago.
+Most recently this happened to us in Japan when sakura season (April) and Golden week were happening, causing accommodation options to be almost nil in every major city – a stark contrast from the vacant bliss of travelling in July 2 years prior.

 - Always give buffer room for visas.
 Visa offices can close unexpectedly for holidays you didn’t know existed – this happened to us en route to Brazil, when our passports held captive at a closed visa office in Argentina.
 We stressed and frazzled for days, only receiving our visa on our departure date (holy STRESS!).
-Don’t ever plan things to the day – unanticipated hiccups can and do happen.
+Don’t ever plan things to the day of – unanticipated hiccups can and do happen.
 Buffer room will spare your sanity.